nsenecal/Reeves/README.md

 # Current Dependencies:

-**None of these need to be installed.
-They are already contained in the source files.**
+**None of these need to be installed for the official release.
+They are already contained in the source files.
+If you are testing from the source code then all you need to install is VLC x64**

 -bs4